nycdotnet/FromZeroToPullRequestWindows/FromZeroToPullRequestWindows.md

 control system and operations mostly take place locally until they are synchronized with the server.

+Click "Publish" and the newly created branch will be sent to GitHub and be added to your fork of the project.
+Remember - this does not affect the original project, just your fork of it.

 Committing Code
 ---------------

+*A commit is a unit of work that is saved into a repository on a particular branch; commits are somewhat similar to check-ins in other source control systems.*

 Click the "gear" icon in the top-right and select "Open in Explorer".
 Create a new text file in that folder called "ThisIsMyNewFeature.txt".
 Put **at least